maca88/datatables.plugins/README.md

 <tt>trClass</tt> class to apply to the tr tag or row details<br />
 <tt>tdClass</tt> class to apply to the td tag of row details<br />

-If you want to programatically open or close details you can do this with the functions that this plugin exposes:
+If you want to programmatically open or close details you can do this with the functions that this plugin exposes:

 <tt>row().closeDetails()</tt> for closing row details<br />
 <tt>row().openDetails()</tt> for open row details<br />